schorlton/REUSE/README.md

 ### Options:
--i = reference_in.
+-i = reference in.
 A comma-separated list of FASTA files containing the reference sequences to be aligned to.  (default: read from STDIN )

 -o = Location to save index k-mer dataset to disk

--p/--threads =Number of threads used (default: 8)
+-p/--threads = Number of threads to use (default: 1)

 -r = Maximum RAM usage in MB (default: 400)